Janlorie/DataScienceMinor/Examples/Evaluation.md

 * Apply regularization
 * Use less features

 When these solutions are applied.
-The model will perform better on the test set.
+The model will perform better on the test if the problem was high variance set.

 ## Evaluation metrics
 Scoring models can be done in a variety of ways.
 Each of these scores serve to display a different type of